Skip to content

 Maura Angle

-Maura joined Financial Counselling Australia in April 2020 as the Director of Community Engagement for the National Debt Helpline.
+Maura joined Financial Counselling Australia in April 2020 as the Director of Communications for the National Debt Helpline.
 She is also responsible for communications and media for FCA.

 Maura’s aim is to raise the profile of financial counselling in Australia and central to this is making it easier for those in financial hardship to find a financial counsellor so they can get back on track.